commanded/eventstore/guides/Getting Started.md

 $ mix do event_store.drop, event_store.create, event_store.init
 ```

-*Warning* this will delete all EventStore data.
+*Warning* This will drop the database and delete all data.

 ## Initialize a database using an Elixir release